tytydraco/yessleep/out/I_applied_as_a_housesitter_I_think_I_lived_here.md

-The gravel of the driveway crunched beneath my worn out flats, a sharp, metallic sound that felt entirely too loud in the dead quiet of the Western Ghats.
+The gravel of the driveway crunched beneath my worn out flats, a sharp, crunching sound that felt entirely too loud in the dead quiet of the Western Ghats.
 Before me stood the house - a striking modern monolith of exposed concrete and glass, nestled aggressively against the misty, forested hillside of Lonavala.
-It was beautiful no doubt. just perfect.
+It was beautiful no doubt.
+Just perfect.
 As I approached I couldn't help but notice how exact the perfection was.
-It lacked the soft, chaotic warmth of a real Indian home.
+You could say it lacked the soft, chaotic warmth of a real Indian home.
 There were no fallen leaves despite the extreme foliage, no stray shoes by the door, no smell of flowers.
 Too pristine and perfect...just what I needed for a break.

 I was here because of a listing on a private Facebook group…I think...
 I don’t exactly remember.
 The owner, a woman named Maya, was looking for a long-term house sitter.
 I was desperate to escape the suffocating routine of my life in Mumbai - the relentless, soul-crushing corporate job, the aunts constantly asking when I’d finally "settle down" since I was nearing thirty, and a fiancé chosen more by my family's astrological charts than by me.
 I had applied instantly hoping it would be one of those strange richie- rich South Bombay people thing.
 The pay was really good, way more than what my job paid me.
 Who knows if Maya liked me enough,  it may become a full time gig?
 I desperately prayed for that.

 The heavy teak front door swung open before I could even reach for the calling bell.

 Maya stood in the entryway.
 She was elegant, perhaps a few years older than me, wearing a crisp, raw silk tunic that looked expensive but effortless.
-She smiled, but her eyes remained intensely focused, tracking my movements with a strange curiosity.
+Perfectly manicured nails, porcelain skin, she was the perfect fit resident for this house.
+She smiled, but her smile did not reach her eyes which  remained intensely focused on me.
+I felt she was tracking my movements with a strange curiosity.

 "You're right on time, dear.
 Come in," Maya said.
 Her voice had a peculiar cadence, a rhythmic, hypnotic rise and fall that made my head feel instantly heavy.

 As I stepped over the threshold, a wave of vertigo hit me.
 The interior layout was breathtaking, yet deeply unsettling.
 It felt like walking through a memory that wasn't mine.
 This house looked like my Pinterest board brought to life.
+If I could ever afford a house in this market, this was what it would look like.

 "Let me show you around," Maya whispered, walking ahead.